overlay-market/overlay-docs/docs/Concepts Explained/How is Overlay different.md

 sidebar_position: 1
 ---

-# How does Overlay differ from other perps?
+# How is Overlay Different

 ## What are perpetual futures contracts or perps?